enRose/react-field-decorator/README.md

 ## Decorator

 The Decorator is a function takes two parameters: id of the wrapped component and configuration object.
-Configuration object has the structure of:
+Configuration object has two properties: rules and initialValue.
 ```
 {
   rules: [